-1. An internally developed SDG model (the "SDG Model"), which defines sustainable investments for the fund based on the issuer's contribution to the UN SDGs as assessed through quantitative criteria (SDG scores), and/or qualitative assessment criteria and indicators linked to the SDG contribution

-- 2. The weighted ESG score of the portfolio as based on an internally developed model. - 3.
-The weighted carbon risk rating score of the portfolio as based on an external rating. - 4.
-The percentage of investments in the fund with activities and conduct deemed harmful to society as determined through as enhanced internal screening and the number of investments excluded on basis of this screening. - 5.
-The percentage of investments in the fund with activities deemed to have significant negative climate impacts as determined through exclusions for thermal coal (5% revenue), tar sands (5% revenue), peat fired power generation (5% revenue), fossil fuels (5% revenue) and the number of investments excluded as a result of these exclusions. - 6.
-The percentage of investments with non-ethical or controversial activities as determined through exclusions for c ontroversial weapons (0% revenue), tobacco (5% revenue), alcohol (5% revenue), gambling (5% revenue), porno graphy (1% revenue), Statens Pensjonsfund Utland ("SPU") and the number of investments excluded as a result of these exclusions. - 7.
-The performance of the fund against the principal adverse impact indicators relevant to the asset classes of the fund as outlined in the Principal Adverse Impact Statement of Danske Invest Management A/S. - 8.
-The number of engagement activities of the fund.
+- 1. An internally developed SDG model (the "SDG Model"), which defines sustainable investments for the fund based on the issuer's contribution to the UN SDGs as assessed through quantitative criteria (SDG scores), and/or qualitative assessment criteria and indicators linked to the SDG contribution - 2.
+Indicators assessing how issuers progress with delivering on their tailored Critical Contribution Points (CCPs).
+Through the CCPs, issuers are evaluated on their contribution towards selected SDGs, and in particularly towards the targets and indicators underpinning those SDGs. - 3.
+The weighted ESG score of the portfolio as based on an internally developed model. - 4.
+The weighted carbon risk rating score of the portfolio as based on an external rating. - 5.
+The percentage of investments in the fund with activities and conduct deemed harmful to society as determined through as enhanced internal screening and the number of investments excluded on basis of this screening. - 6.
+The percentage of investments in the fund with activities deemed to have significant negative climate impacts as determined through exclusions for thermal coal (5% revenue), tar sands (5% revenue), peat fired power generation (5% revenue), fossil fuels (5% revenue) and the number of investments excluded as a result of these exclusions - 7.
+The percentage of investments with non-ethical or controversial activities as determined through exclusions for c ontroversial weapons (0% revenue), tobacco (5% revenue), alcohol (5% revenue), gambling (5% revenue), porno graphy (1% revenue), Statens Pensjonsfund Utland ("SPU") and the number of investments excluded as a result of these exclusions. - 8.
+The performance of the fund against the principal adverse impact indicators relevant to the asset classes of the fund as outlined in the Principal Adverse Impact Statement of Danske Invest Management A/S. - 9.
+The number of engagement activities of the fund. - 10.
+The number of voting activities of the fund.